jhonkitri1/C-Language/README.md

 * Run the program in your text editor

 ## Purpose of this repository
-* Become a reference for working on cases using the c programming language
+* Become a reference for working on cases using the C programming language

 ## Authors
 [@jhonkitri1](https://github.com/jhonkitri1)